SuperHouse/esp-open-rtos/extras/rboot-ota/readme.txt

 *NOTE: This rboot-ota and the TFTP server ota-tftp.h are specific to esp-open-rtos.
-The below Makefile is from the upstream rboot-ota project.*
+The below Makefile is from the upstream rboot-ota project and the rboot code is taken from #75ca33b.*

 For more details on OTA in esp-open-rtos, see https://github.com/SuperHouse/esp-open-rtos/wiki/OTA-Update-Configuration